 Two great parks make Neuilly a popular choice for young families: the Jardin d’Acclimatation is a kiddies’ wonderland with farm animals, monkey house, bumper cars, miniature train, pony rides and merry-go-rounds, plus a great fenced-off play area with plenty of apparatus.
 The Jardin de Bagatelle, a 15- minute walk from Pont de Neuilly metro station, is famous for its world-class roses.
 In spring, there are carpets of daffodils, tulips and hyacinths, and in the summer, roses… plus live classical music.

-Shopping is either at the terribly stylish Neuilly Market, La Défense Auchan or the Leclerc Hypermarket in Levallois-Perret.
+Shopping is either at the terribly stylish Neuilly Market or extremely expensive delis, La Défense Auchan or the Leclerc Hypermarket in Levallois-Perret.
 Two international hospitals are also to be found in Neuilly, the American Hospital and the British Hertford Hospital.

 Metro Boulogne/Pont de St Cloud.
 The town is perched on a hillside and has lovely views over Paris, the Bois de Boulogne and the Parc de St Cloud.
 Halfway up the hill is the town centre, a compact network of narrow streets winding around the Romanesque church.
 Here, the usual characteristic patisseries and cafés can be found.
 Some streets have been pedestrianised, and there is plenty of parking space for what little traffic passes through the centre.

 This is a place for young parents, school children and the elderly, many of whom seem to retain their distinctive Parisian “attitude”.